 The organisational units engaged in the process of assessment of internal capital are required to ensure adequate level of internal control in the capital calculation process for significant risks.
-In the context of the process of review of internal capital assessment and maintenance, the Audit Department provides the function of independent review of the risk management system.
+Audit Department conducts independent review of the process of capital assessment and maintenance.